techie66/libIgnitech/README.md

 # TODO
 - [ ] API // Not yet stable
+- [ ] Implement all data points that have been reverse engineered
 - [x] Checksum checking
 - [x] Support for v96
 - [x] CLI Example